edelgrace/blog/content/post/2015-09-12-i-moved-hosts.md

   - hosts

 ---
 I've been with [Three Words Hosting][1] for a long time now.
-I can't exactly pinpoint how long&#8230; But I still had my first domain while I was with them.
+I can't exactly pinpoint how long...
+But I still had my first domain while I was with them.
 I remember when I had to jump from host to host because they kept disappearing.
 However, when I found Three Words, I felt like I could stay there forever.
 Honestly, I have nothing but praise for Misaki.
 She's been an outstanding host.
 What little downtime there is, it's not intrusive.
 She sends out timely e-mails and tweets whenever there are changes.
 Her passion for webhosting definitely shows.

 Initially, I was being hosted for free.
 When the packages changed and free hosting was no longer being offered, I decided to change to paid shared hosting.
 The main reason is because I wanted to be able to contribute for the increasing server costs.
 The quality of hosting was so great that it would have been a crime to not pay for it, I felt.